 - Start Date and End Date let you know what days you are scheduled on the job.
 You can manually type in a new date or use the calendar icon to pick the date on a calendar.

 - Start Time and End Time define the time you are supposed to show up.

 - Today – Click this link to replace the start and end dates with today’s date.

 - Clear – This link empties the date and time fields.

-- All Day – A check in this box changes the start and end time to 12:00 AM.
-Buckle up.
-This is going to be a long day!
+- All Day – A check in this box changes the start and end time to midnight.
+Buckle up; this is going to be a long day!

 The bottom half of the window provides contact details for the job.